How to Relock Bootloader After Rooting Without Bricking

 In the end, it’s up to you.
 If security is your main concern, locking the bootloader could give you peace of mind.
 But if you like having the freedom to customize and troubleshoot, keeping it unlocked is often the smarter choice.

-The bottom line?
 Think carefully before locking that bootloader.
 You can’t easily go back once it’s done, and the risks of bricking your phone are real.
 So, is locking the bootloader after rooting the right move for you?
 Only you can decide.